agroal/pgagroal/doc/CONFIGURATION.md

 The main section, called `[pgagroal]`, is where you configure the overall properties of the connection pool.

+The other sections configure each one server.
+There can be no more than `64` server sections, therefore no more than `64` servers configured as backends.
-Other sections doesn't have any requirements to their naming so you can give them meaningful names like `[primary]` for the primary [PostgreSQL](https://www.postgresql.org) instance.
+Server sections don't have any requirements to their naming so you can give them meaningful names like `[primary]` for the primary [PostgreSQL](https://www.postgresql.org) instance.

+In any case, it is not possible to have duplicated sections, that means section names must be unique within the configuration file.

-All properties are in the format `key = value`.
+All properties within a section are in the format `key = value`.

 The characters `#` and `;` can be used for comments.
 A line is totally ignored if the very first non-space character is a comment one, but it is possible to put a comment at the end of a line.